MaistoV/UninaSoC/sw/SoC/README.md

 # UninaSoC Software Compilation and Usage

 This repository contains the software infrastructure needed to build bare-metal applications for UninaSoC.
-**Note**: For Linux-based configurations, please refer to the appropriate documentation, as this tree does not apply.

 All example applications, as well as custom projects, are built upon the `projects/template` project.
 Projects rely on a common set of files in the `common` directory.